twbs/bootstrap-sass/README.md

 ### Compass

-`bootstrap-sass` 2.0 now comes with support for Compass, meaning projects that don't use Rails can get in on the fun Bootstrap web.
+`bootstrap-sass` since 2.0 comes with support for Compass, meaning projects that don't use Rails can get in on the fun Bootstrap web.

 #### New project